evansbenj/Macaque_Genomez.md/admixfrog.md

 # Strategy for admixfrog
 ** within Sulawesi:
 I think the best strategy is to focus on adjacent species when possible.
-So for nigrescens - nigra and hecki; for hecki - tonk and nigresc; for tonk - hecki, maura; for maura - tonk and ? (hecki?).
+So for nigrescens - nigra and hecki; for hecki - tonk and nigresc; for tonk - hecki, maura; for maura - tonk and tog.

 ** betweeh Sulawesi and Borneo
 I think the best strategy is to compare Borneo and all of Sulawesi with Sumatra as another comparison.
 Maybe also do this with borno nem, tonk, and sumatra.